 Can I have 3 citizenships in the USA?

 You can hold citizenship in three countries or more in the US.
 The same rules and considerations for dual citizenship also apply to additional citizenships.
-However, verifying with the respective countries the permissibility of multiple citizenships is advisable.
+However, it is advisable to verify with the respective countries the permissibility of multiple citizenships.

 Which countries allow four citizenships?